albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

    clipboard.
 -  ``From Clipboard``: Insert text from clipboard into the input field.
-   The inserted text is converted to upper case and all invalid characters are removed from the text.
+   The inserted text is converted to upper case and all invalid characters are removed from the text before reading.
 -  ``Update from Flight Plan``: Create the route string from the current flight plan again.
 Use this after changing settings with drop down menu button.